SharifVelasquezAlzate/gatekeeper/docs/Provider.md

 ### Options

 Allow you to pass additional data for a Provider to work, or to customize it to your needs.
+Each provider has its own options, so be sure to check out our *Providers* page and look for the providers you want to implement.

 #### Example #1